ibm-cloud-docs/openshift/openshift_routes.md

 Allow access through network policies or other firewall rules so that your router services are reachable by the router health check.
 {: shortdesc}

 **Classic**: If you use Calico pre-DNAT network policies or another custom firewall to block incoming traffic to your cluster, you must allow inbound access on port 80 from the {{site.data.keyword.openshiftshort}} control plane and Akamai's IPv4 IP addresses to the IP addresses of your router services so that the {{site.data.keyword.openshiftshort}} control plane can check the health of your routers.
-For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/openshift?topic=openshift-network_policies#isolate_workers) to allow inbound access to your routers from [Akamai's source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} that are used to check the health of your routers on port 80 and [the IP addresses in step 7 of the Updating IAM firewalls section](/docs/openshift?topic=openshift-firewall#iam_allowlist).
+For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/openshift?topic=openshift-network_policies#isolate_workers) to allow inbound access to your routers from [Akamai's source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} that are used to check the health of your routers on port 80 and the [control plane subnets for the region where your cluster is located](https://github.com/IBM-Cloud/kube-samples/tree/master/control-plane-ips){: external}.
 Continue to the next step to get the router service IP addresses.

 <p class="important">From 07 to 31 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.openshiftlong_notm}}.
 Review the following actions that you must make to your Ingress setup.<ul><li>If you currently allow inbound traffic to your classic cluster from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 07 July.
 After the migration completes on 31 July, you can remove the Cloudflare IP address rules.</li><li>The Akamai health check does not support verification of the body of the health check response.
 Update any custom health check rules that you configured for Cloudflare that use verification of the body of the health check responses.</li><li>Cluster subdomains that were health checked in Cloudflare are now registered in the Akamai DNS as CNAME records.
 These CNAME records point to an Akamai Global Traffic Management domain that health checks the subdomains.
 When a client runs a DNS query for a health checked subdomain, a CNAME record is returned to the client, as opposed to Cloudflare, in which an A record was returned.
 If your client expects an A record for a subdomain that was health checked in Cloudflare, update your logic to accept a CNAME record.</li><li>During the migration, an Akamai Global Traffic Management (GTM) health check was automatically created for any subdomains that had a Cloudflare health check.
 If you previously created a Cloudflare health check for a subdomain, and you create an Akamai health check for the subdomain after the migration, the two Akamai health checks might conflict.
 Note that Akamai GTM configurations do not support nested subdomains.
 In these cases, you can use the `ibmcloud oc nlb-dns monitor disable` command to disable the Akamai health check that the migration automatically configured for your subdomain.</li></ul>For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.</p>